paulbatty/Cut-Run-preprocessing-from-sample-sheet/CutnRun_pipeline_from_sample_sheet/README.md

 # CutnRun_pipeline_from_sample_sheet

-Pipeline written in bash that takes a sample sheet with parcodes and parses them to generate the output data
+Pipeline written in bash that takes a sample sheet with parcodes and parses them to generate the output data.
+Relative paths are used.

 # cutnrun_pipeline_from_sample_sheet >>> no merging
 - The pipeline is designed to be run on a scientific cluster using slurm.
 A sample sheet is provided with the unique barcodes for each file before the file ending.
 The sample sheet is a csv file with a single column, 'barcodes', and the unique barcodes found in the input directory containing the FastQ files to be analysed.